jahkeup/testacme/README.md

 - https://github.com/letsencrypt/pebble

   Minimal ACME implementation - intended for testing use *only*.
-  Note: environment variable tuning of Pebble is *not* supported though is not prevented.
+  Note: environment variable tuning of Pebble is *not* supported and conflicting variables are unset.

 - https://github.com/letsencrypt/boulder